Campinas Sao Paulo, Brazil Travel Guide

 Most famous park, a large lake, walking and cycling paths, planetarium, and replica caravela.

 Urban forest a zoo, natural history museum, and walking trails.
-One of the oldest parks.
+Among the most ancient parks.

-Large park with diverse ecosystems, walking trails, and a focus on environmental education.
+Large park with diverse ecosystems, walking trails, and a focus regarding environmental education.

 Important urban forest reserve, acting as a significant green lung and protecting local biodiversity.

 Torre do Castelo for panoramic urban views.
-Ecological Park and Mata de Santa Genebra a scenic natural views.
+Ecological Park and Mata of Saint (feminine) Genebra a scenic natural views.

 Bosque dos Jequitibás (zoo) a variety of animals.
 Mata de Santa Genebra a native wildlife (monkeys, birds).